 • Imagination and creative expression through a wide range of media;

 • Conscientious young citizens of our multi-cultural society who are tolerant and respect others’ values;

 • Pride in achievement and a desire to succeed;

 • Effective links between the school, the child’s home and the community which promote aspiration and high expectations;

 • Equality of opportunity for all;

 At Longspee Academy all our pupils have significant barriers in their social and emotional development.
 Many of them also have deficits in their language, physical and cognitive development.
-Our curriculum is designed to support pupils with these difficulties and offer opportunities to increase their life chances on their journey to adulthood, through the teaching of key developmental skills.
-The curriculum is underpinned by Fagus which is an educational resource that enables staff to gain an understanding of a child’s strengths across emotional and social functioning.
-Social and emotional development is divided into thirteen developmental areas.
+Our curriculum is designed to support pupils with these difficulties and offer opportunities and experiences to increase their life chances on their journey to adulthood, through the teaching of key knowledge and skills.

 We address the underlying issues that are the barriers to learning, enabling pupils to develop core skills, knowledge and understanding which support the pupils to achieve outstanding rates of progress in line with their underlying ability.